 There are several ways to think about packaged offerings that capitalize on value-based segments, all of which are discussed at greater length in The Strategy and Tactics of Pricing:

-“Selectively Ugly” Packages to Target Low Value Buyers.
-Sometimes features or products can be added to a package that are either unattractive or unacceptable to high value buyers.
-These low grade packaged offerings can be discounted relative to higher grade products or packages.
+“Selectively Ugly” Packages to Target Low-Value Buyers.
+Sometimes features or products can be added to a package that is either unattractive or unacceptable to high-value buyers.
+These low-grade packaged offerings can be discounted relative to higher-grade products or packages.
 Nagle and Muller cite the “selective uglification” example of “industrial grade” chemicals that cannot be used for pharmaceutical applications or in human food.
-By adding ingredients that are unacceptable for high value buyers, the low grade offering can be targeted to low value buyers at a reduced price, while preserving higher prices for high value buyers.
+By adding ingredients that are unacceptable for high-value buyers, the low-grade offering can be targeted to low-value buyers at a reduced price, while preserving higher prices for high-value buyers.

 Case Study 3: SciGrow – Get More Out of a Product & Service Portfolio

-Situation: Two substantial companies in the agriscience business merge to become SciGrow, a large agricultural products and services company providing seeds, crop protection products and innovative services to farmers.
+Situation: Two substantial companies in the agriscience business merge to become SciGrow, largely agricultural products, and services company providing seeds, crop protection products, and innovative services to farmers.
 Their price list, post-merger, is extensive.

-Based on comparative studies, SciGrow’s post-merger seed offerings for corn and soybean both result in higher yield than the competition with correspondingly higher value.
+Based on comparative studies, SciGrow’s post-merger seed offerings for corn and soybean both result in higher yields than the competition with correspondingly higher values.
 They have been historically priced at a premium to competing seeds.

 A la Carte Pricing.
 At a price of $1,000 per gallon for the herbicide (for approved application rates for corn and soybeans), the novel herbicide provides a strong business case to buy for corn farmers.
 At that price, however, the herbicide’s yield advantage for soybean farmers is insufficient to justify a business case to buy it.
 Corn and soybean value waterfalls are shown side by side.